FramedYannick/Thesis-Source-Code/PulsePrograms/Readme.md

 ### Setup an experiment

 Every step of the p2D experiment for the power levels and pulse durations is identical for the p3D experiment.
+Do note that the O1 from the p3D experiment must not be set to 0ppm but to the frequency that the selective pulse is required.
+This selective pulse should excite the entire anomeric region.
 The dimensions of the experiment however; are different: TD = (2k/4k, 13, 64/128).
 The spectral window in the f1 dimension must be as small as possible; depending of the used selective peak.
-In the f3 dimension; the chemical shift of the entire spectrum must be included.
+In the f3 dimension; the chemical shift of the entire spectrum must be included, please set a correct spectral window.

 ###Process an experiment